geaxgx/depthai_hand_tracker/README.md

 - The images which are fed to hand landmark model are built on the host in a format similar to the OAK-* cameras (BGR [0, 255]).
 The original hand landmark model is expecting RGB [0, 1] frames.
 Therefore, the following arguments are used ```--reverse_input_channels --scale_values [255.0, 255.0, 255.0]```

 **Blob models vs tflite models**
-The blob palm detection model does not exactly give the same results as the tflite model, because the tflite ResizeBilinear instruction is converted into IR Interpolate-1.
+The palm detection blob does not exactly give the same results as the tflite version, because the tflite ResizeBilinear instruction is converted into IR Interpolate-1.
 Yet the difference is almost imperceptible thanks to the great help of PINTO (see [issue](https://github.com/PINTO0309/tflite2tensorflow/issues/4) ).